Temple of the Tooth

-Sri Dalada Maligawa (Note: ශ්රී දළදා මාළිගාව ṣrī daladā māligāva), commonly known in English as the Temple of the Sacred Tooth Relic, is a Buddhist temple in Kandy, Sri Lanka.
+Sri Dalada Maligawa, (Note: ශ්රී දළදා මාළිගාව ṣrī daladā māligāva) commonly known in English as the Temple of the Sacred Tooth Relic, is a Buddhist temple in Kandy, Sri Lanka.
 It is located in the Royal Palace Complex of the former Kingdom of Kandy, which houses the relic of the tooth of the Buddha.
 Since ancient times, the relic has played an important role in local politics because it is believed that whoever holds the relic holds the governance of the country.
 The relic was historically held by Sinhalese kings.
 The Temple of the Tooth is a World Heritage Site mainly due to the temple and the relic.

 Bhikkhus of two particular chapters, the Malwathu chapter and the Asgiri chapter, conduct daily worship in the inner chamber of the temple.
 Rituals are performed three times daily: at dawn, at noon and in the evenings.
-On Wednesdays, there is a symbolic bathing of the relic with a herbal preparation made from scented water and fragrant flowers called Nanumura Mangallaya; this holy water is believed to contain healing powers and is distributed to those present.
-The Kandy Esala Perahera, is conducted annually to pay homage to the Sacred Tooth Relic.
+On Wednesdays, there is a symbolic bathing of the relic with a herbal preparation made from scented water and fragrant flowers called Nanumura Mangallaya; this holy water is believed to contain healing powers and is distributed among those present.
+The Kandy Esala Perahera is conducted annually to pay homage to the Sacred Tooth Relic.